 - Trim Spare Ribs.

-To create the St. Louis style ribs trim (add link here) the spare ribs as shown.
+To create the St. Louis style ribs trim the spare ribs as shown.

 - Remove Membrane.

-One if the trickier parts of preparing ribs is removing the membrane on the back of the ribs.
-This will allow the smoke, salt and seasonings to penetrate the ribs.
+One of the trickier parts of preparing ribs is removing the membrane on the back of the ribs.
+This will allow the smoke, salt, and seasonings to penetrate the ribs.
 This will help to ensure your ribs are tender every time.
 Here is a quick look at how to do it.